-In this final installment of my 3-part conversation with Jason Siff, we explore tricky Buddhist concepts of anatta (non-self) and nirvana.
+In this final installment of my 3-part interview series, we explore tricky Buddhist concepts of anatta (non-self) and nirvana.
 And we consider that present moment awareness is not sufficient for the development of deeper wisdom and understanding in one’s life.
 For that, memory is required.

 In many styles of meditation, if we hold too tightly to meditative instructions, we may unintentionally cut many things out of our meditation practice.
-In part two of my 3-part series with Jason Siff, we explore letting more things “in” to your meditation, and not letting go too quickly.
+In part two of my 3-part interview series, we explore letting more things “in” to your meditation, and not letting go too quickly.

 In meditation, all too often, people struggle with their thinking, and feel badly that they can’t stop their “monkey mind” from thinking so much.
-Meditation teacher Jason Siff offers a kinder, more compassionate approach to working with one’s mind in meditation.
+Here’s a gentler, more compassionate approach to working with one’s mind in meditation.

 In a Yin approach to meditation, you encounter the raw materials of your life: sensations of the body, perceptions, ideas, thoughts, views, and opinions.
 And in coming to know these elements more directly, you can shape and make of them what you will.
 How you act, think, speak, work, and rest are all of one process that you examine and develop in the workshop of your meditation practice.
 You are both the artist and the creative subject.